AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Log fields.md

         |owner\_id|The ID of an Alibaba Cloud account.|
         |name|The name of a vulnerability.|
         |alias\_name|The alias of a vulnerability.|
         |op|The action that is performed on a vulnerability.
-Valid values:         -   new: detects a new vulnerability
+Valid values:         -   new: detects a baseline.
-        -   verify: verifies the vulnerability
+        -   verify: verifies the vulnerability.
-        -   fix: fixes the vulnerability |
+        -   fix: fixes the vulnerability. |
         |status|The status of a vulnerability.
 For more information, see [Table 2](#table_76m_auq_obw).|
         |tag|The tag of a vulnerability, for example, oval, system, or cms.
 This field is used to distinguish between different emergency \(EMG\) vulnerabilities.|
         |type|The type of a vulnerability.
 Valid values:         -   sys: Windows vulnerability